-- Commission Act 1998 to Public Sector Audit Appointments Limited (PSSA) by way of a letter of delegation issued under powers contained in the Local Audit and Accountability Act 2014. - C.4.2 Under these transitional arrangements, PSAA is responsible for appointing auditors to local government, police and local NHS bodies, for setting audit fees and for making arrangements for the certification of housing benefit subsidy claims.
-Before 1 April 2015, these responsibilities were discharged by the Audit Commission. - C.4.3 The Secretary of State-has specified PSAA as an appointing person under provisions of the Local Audit and Accountability Act 2014.
+- C.4.1 The then Secretary of State for Communities and Local Government delegated statutory functions on a transitional basis from the Audit Commission to Public Sector Audit Appointments Limited (PSSA) by way of a letter of delegation issued under powers contained in the Local Audit and Accountability Act 2014. - C.4.2 Under these transitional arrangements, PSAA is responsible for appointing auditors to local government, police and local NHS bodies, for setting audit fees and for making arrangements for the certification of housing benefit subsidy claims.
+Before 1 April 2015, these responsibilities were discharged by the Audit Commission. - C.4.3 The Secretary of State specified PSAA as an appointing person under provisions of the Local Audit and Accountability Act 2014.
 For audits of the accounts from 2018/19, PSAA will appoint an auditor to relevant principal local government bodies that opt into its national scheme.
 Where an organisation opts out of the PSAA arrangement it will be required to secure their external auditors in compliance with the Contract Standing Order included in Section F. - C.4.4 The external auditor has rights of access to all documents and information necessary for audit purposes.
 The duties of the external auditor are defined in the Local Audit and Accountability Act 2014.
-In particular, Part 5 of the Act requires the local auditor to prepare a code of audit practice, which external auditors follow when carrying out their duties. - C.4.5 Responsibilities of the TreasurerHead of Finance and the FforceChief Constable's CFO - i) To liaise with the external auditor and advise the PFCC and Chief Constable on their responsibilities in relation to external audit and ensure there is effective liaison between external and internal audit. - ii) To provide the Home Office with a copy of the annual audit letter. - C.4.6 Responsibilities of the Chief Constable and the Treasurer Head of Finance - i) To ensure that, for the purposes of their work, the external auditors are given the access to which they are statutorily entitled in relation to premises, assets, records, documents, correspondence, control systems and personnel, subject to appropriate security clearance. - ii) To respond to draft action plans and to ensure that agreed recommendations are implemented in a timely manner.
+In particular, Part 5 of the Act requires the local auditor to prepare a code of audit practice, which external auditors follow when carrying out their duties. - C.4.5 Responsibilities of the Chief Finance Officers: - To liaise with the external auditor and advise the PFCC and Chief Constable on their responsibilities in relation to external audit and ensure there is effective liaison between external and internal audit. - ii) To provide the Home Office with a copy of the annual audit letter. - C.4.6 Responsibilities of the Chief Constable and the PFCC's Chief Finance Officer: - i) To ensure that, for the purposes of their work, the external auditors are given the access to which they are statutorily entitled in relation to premises, assets, records, documents, correspondence, control systems and personnel, subject to appropriate security clearance. - ii) To respond to draft action plans and to ensure that agreed recommendations are implemented in a timely manner.